nielsbasjes/yauaa/src/main/docs/README-Usage.md

 The above example showed an approximate 40% speed increase (i.e. times dropped from ~1ms to ~0.6ms).

 # IMPORTANT: This library is single threaded !
-Because the analyzer code is not reentrant the main method has been synchronized on the instance.
+Because the internal analyzer code is not reentrant the main method has been synchronized on the instance.
+So from the prespective of you the application developer this library is thread safe.

-So if you are in a multi threaded situation you should create a separate instance per thread or accept the speed limitation of the shared instance.
+If you are in a multi threaded situation you should create a separate instance per thread or accept the speed limitation of the shared synchronized instance.

 Note that you should really instantiate it only once per thread (and use a ThreadPool or something similar) because starting a new instance takes several seconds.

 # Eclipse users